 Note: You are viewing the Unity version of this topic.
 To view this topic for native development, see Oculus Cross-Device Development with App Groupings (Native).
 To view this topic for Unreal development, see Oculus Cross-Device Development with App Groupings (Unreal).

 You must choose the target Oculus device when you create an app page on the developer dashboard.
-This means that if you release an app that targets multiple Oculus devices, such as Rift and Go, you have two apps in the dashboard.
+This means that if you release an app that targets multiple Oculus devices, such as Rift, you have two apps in the dashboard.
 By default, each of these apps would have their own platform settings.

 App groupings enable Oculus cross-device development by sharing platform settings across all apps in a grouping.
 This can simplify management and enables you to easily deploy changes across multiple apps.